 Wind power is a renewable and emission free energy resource.
 EU has set ambitious goals for the reduction of CO2 emissions and the development of renewable energy.
 A significant portion of this will be achieved through wind power.

-Statkraft’s goal is to develop 1 100 MW of land-based and 150 MW of offshore wind energy within the year 2015.
-Man has exploited wind energy for thousands of years, from the very first sailing boats to ventilation systems dating back to 300 BC.
+Man has exploited wind power for thousands of years, from the very first sailing boats to ventilation systems dating back to 300 BC.
 In the 19th century, wind mills were constructed all along the Norwegian coast to grind grain.
 The international oil crisis at the beginning of the 1970s helped spur the development of modern wind generators for the production of electricity.
-Wind energy remains one of the most eco-friendly energy sources for large-scale energy production.
+Wind energy remains one of the most eco-friendly energy sources for large-scale and low-cost energy production.

-In 1997, Statkraft decided to focus on the development of wind energy projects.
+In 1997, Statkraft decided to focus on the development of wind power projects.
 The group’s first wind farm was opened by King Harald at Smøla in 2002.
 This was also Norway’s first major wind farm.
-Currently, Statkraft has three wind farms in operation in Norway, and a number of projects are being developed.